Improving primary-vertex reconstruction with a minimum-cost lifted multicut graph partitioning algorithm: Results

 \subsection{Influence of tracks with large measurement errors}

-As the truth cluster overlap is caused by the track position mismeasurement, the overlap degree can be reduced by removing the badly measured tracks by cutting on the track measurement error shown in \cref{fig:TruthVertex}b.
+As the initial truth track overlap in an event is caused by the track position mismeasurement, the overlap degree can be reduced by removing the badly measured tracks by cutting on the track measurement error shown in \cref{fig:TruthVertex}b.
 A moderate decrease in the total amount of tracks due to this rejection should not significantly affect the overall clustering efficiency as the total amount of tracks per truth vertex is big enough, see \cref{fig:TruthVertex}a.
-Reduction of the amount of the selected tracks and the degree of the truth cluster overlap due to strongly mismeasured track removal is shown in \cref{tab:zcut150}.
+The reduction of the amount of selected tracks and the truth track overlap fraction due to strongly mismeasured track removal is shown in \cref{tab:zcut150}.
 The results of the clustering are shown in \cref{fig:badtrk_ratio} for the PDF ratio cost function and in \cref{fig:badtrk_regr} for the nominal logistic regression cost function.

 The distance-based metric demonstrates very small changes in the clustering results in a wide range of the badly measured track admixture and, correspondingly, the initial degree of the vertex overlap.
 One may conclude that the amount of clusters identified by the LMC algorithm is largely defined by the tracks with small measurement errors and, therefore, is stable with respect to significant track noise admixture.
 Redistribution of the tracks with big errors over the obtained clusters doesn't change their amount but evidently strongly affects all track counting-based clustering metrics.
 The track weighting does mitigate this effect for the VI metric, its weighted version is practically independent of the track noise admixture.
 Surprisingly, the Silhouette metric is only weakly sensitive to this noise.